 Kolby Granville was elected to the Tempe City Council in May 2012.
 He previously co-chaired the City Council's Neighborhoods and Education Committee and was named by the Arizona Republic a 2013 Tempe Person of the Year.
 He was also named "Friend of Maple Ash" award winner for 2015 due to his support of neighborhoods.

 After graduation, Kolby moved to Changchun, China where he worked as a curriculum developer and teacher.
-Upon his return to Tempe, Kolby was appointed to the Tempe Municipal Arts Commission and the Board of Directors for the East Valley Chapter of Habitat for Humanity.
+Upon his return to Tempe, he was appointed to the Tempe Municipal Arts Commission and the Board of Directors for the East Valley Chapter of Habitat for Humanity.
 In the wake of 9/11, Kolby moved to Mozambique with the Peace Corps and served as a teacher trainer.

 Feel free to email me at kolby_granville(at)tempe.gov